mobxjs/mobx/docs/best/store.md

 Real references, cyclic data structures and instance methods are powerful concepts in javascript.
 Domain objects are allowed to refer directly to domain objects from other stores.
 Remember; we want to keep our actions and views as simple as possible and needing to manage references and doing garbage collection yourself might be a step backward.
-Unlike many flux architectures, with `mobservable` there is no need to denormalize your data, and this makes it a lot simpler to build the _essentially_ complex parts of your application:
+Unlike many flux architectures, with `mobx` there is no need to denormalize your data, and this makes it a lot simpler to build the _essentially_ complex parts of your application:
 Your business rules, actions and user interface.

 Domain objects can delegate all their logic to the store they belong to if that suits your application well.